jameslovallo/ardi/README.md

 </div>

-#### CSS key
+#### Styles Key

-If you have a lot of CSS, it's cleaner to create a css key.
+If you have a lot of CSS, it's cleaner to create a `styles` key.
 Ardi provides a `css` helper function to facilitate working with VSCode and other IDEs that support tagged template literals.

 <div class="highlight-lines">